Why Replace Your Mortgage With a First Lien HELOC

 If you want to use a HELOC for your personal financing portfolio, you need to know that variable rate HELOCs can become more expensive as interest rates rise.
 They could also go away altogether, as they have before.
 This happened in the early 1990s when most banks eliminated home equity lines of credit because they were more costly to maintain.

-When using the maximized cashflow strategy, you simply re-route your income and expenses to all transaction from your HELOC account, and each night, any credits or debits needed will be applied via a sweep account against your loans principal balance.
+When using the Velocity Banking, you simply re-route your income and expenses to all transaction from your HELOC account, and each night, any credits or debits needed will be applied via a sweep account against your loans principal balance.

 Yes, that is right.
 You don’t need to earn more or spend less.